jsiegenthaler/homebridge-samsungtvht/README.md

 2. Television service (for controlling the TV accessory)
 3. Speaker service (for the controlling the TV accessory volume)
 4. Input service.
 The input (TV channels) utilise one service per input.
 The maximum possible channels (inputs) are thus 100 - 3 = 97.
-However, the more services you have, the slower the plugin loads.
-So I have limited the inputs to maximum 50, but you can override this in the config.

 ## Configuration